 Monday – Saturday, 12pm – 2:30pm

 Sunday brunch, 12pm – 3:30pm

 Tuesday – Sunday, 3pm – 6pm

 This is Belleville

-At the heart of Belleville and Belleville in our hearts: all the products we serve are made a few blocks away: from coffee to beer, as well as coke, syrups and sodas.
+At the heart of Belleville and Belleville in our hearts, all the products we serve are homemade or made a few blocks away: from coffee to beer, as well as limonade, syrups and ginger beer.

 Here we’re all about hand-made goods and locally grown, seasonal produce - all the better to make them soar with flavours from around the world.